 And it’s not just about pets.
 Many parasites, like roundworms and hookworms, can spread to humans, making proactive prevention a family health issue, not just a pet one.

 Many pet owners let their guard down in cooler months, but parasites don’t take winters off.
-Fleas and ticks can live inside warm homes all year long.
+Fleas and ticks can live outdoors or inside warm homes all year long.
 Mosquitoes and other carriers thrive longer with changing weather patterns.
 Internal parasites?
 They don’t care what season it is.

 When you visit Coventry Veterinary Clinic for dog and cat parasite prevention in Elkhorn, we take a big-picture approach: